 - Don't Miss: How to Install TWRP Recovery on Your Pixel 3a

 The next thing you need to do is install the Magisk framework and the Magisk Manager app onto your system via a single ZIP file.
 This file will be installed within TWRP, and will patch your system to grant you full root access while passing Google's SafetyNet checks.
 Download the file below and place it in the "Download" folder on your phone's storage.

-Now you need to boot your phone into Fastboot Mode so that it can start accepting commands from your computer.
+Now you need to boot your phone into Fastboot Mode so that you can access the TWRP recovery menu.
+There are other ways of booting into TWRP, but the universal method will always be to boot into your device's native Fastboot Mode via the power down method.
 If you're unfamiliar with the process or need a refresher, you can hit the link below and complete the step real quick before moving on.

 Last but not least, after your phone reboots, head back into the Magisk Manager app.
 You'll want to then make sure you have both green check marks for "Latest Version" and "Installed Version."
 You'd also want to tap the arrow next to "Tap to start SafetyNet check" to ensure you pass Google's SafetyNet check.
 All set!
 Enjoy root access on your Pixel 3a.

 As mentioned previously, if you prefer to manually install updates or take the long way around, then this will be your best bet.
 If anything, you could also try doing it manually if you've never done it before as a learning experience — it's always good to learn how to do things manually.
 Since most new devices don't initially have TWRP support needed for the easy way out, this can be beneficial.